-Userful Corp., a Calgary, Alta., company that provides cloud and on-premises AV-over-IP offerings for managing digital signage systems and other displays, has introduced a channel-oriented pricing structure, along with a new partner portal.
+Userful Corp., a Calgary, Alta., company that provides cloud and on-premises AV-over-IP offerings for managing digital signage systems and other displays, has a channel-oriented pricing structure, along with a partner portal.

 The channel program expansion follows Userful's recent launch of a visual networking platform architecture that the company said centrally manages all video and visual communication across an organization.

 The platform helps partners take a different sales approach with customers, said Kevin Dillon, vice president of global channels and alliances at Userful.